 Premenstrual Syndrome: Symptoms and Treatments

-Premenstrual syndrome is a collection of emotional and physical symptoms that some women experience in the few days leading up to their period.
+Premenstrual Syndrome (PMS) is a collection of emotional and physical symptoms that some women experience in the few days leading up to their period.
 Women who experience these symptoms every month may find them tedious and uncomfortable.
 Symptoms may range from mild to severe, but luckily there are a few relatively simple methods that can relieve PMS.